Evidence-Based Group Therapy Programs

 What is Group Therapy?

 Group therapy at ZipHealthy involves structured, evidence-based sessions facilitated by our licensed therapists where 6-8 participants work together on shared therapeutic goals.
-Research shows group therapy is as effective as individual therapy for many conditions, with an average 65% success rate for treating depression and anxiety disorders.

 • Structured Format: Each session follows research-validated protocols with clear objectives and measurable outcomes